-- Coordinate with the West Contra Costa Unified School District, the City of Richmond, and residents, including youth, to enhance existing open spaces, including Shields-Reid Park, Verde Elementary School, and Lucky A's Field, to provide the fullest civic, educational, social, and recreational benefits for the community.
-(QOL I.3) - 2.
+- Coordinate with the West Contra Costa Unified School District, City of Richmond, and residents, particularly youth, to enhance existing open spaces, including Shields-Reid Park, Verde Elementary School, and Lucky A's Field, to provide the fullest civic, educational, social, and recreational benefits for the community. - 2.
 Coordinate with local non-profits to celebrate the history of diversity in North Richmond through community events, public art, and music. - 3.
-Prohibit the construction of large walls or gates that divide the community.
-(QOL Y.4) - 4.
-Require that new industrial development pay special attention to upgrading the visual appearance and unity of the area through quality architectural and landscape design and utility undergrounding.
-(3-188)
+Prohibit construction of large walls or gates that divide the community. - 4.
+Require that new industrial development pay special attention to upgrading the visual appearance and unity of the area through quality architectural and landscape design and utility undergrounding. - 5.
+Buffer sensitive uses like schools, senior housing, and childcare facilities from heavy industrial uses. - 6.
+Support continued air quality monitoring through air quality sensors installed as part of the Community Air Protection Program.